Residues of a tropical zeta function for convex domains: Abstract

-where \(\rho_\Omega\) is the tropical distance-to-the-boundary function obtained as the minimum of the supporting affine functions with primitive integral gradients.
-We study the analytic structure of \(Z_\Omega\) and show that its singularities reflect subtle geometric features of the boundary.
+where \(\rho_\Omega\) is the minimum of the supporting affine functions with primitive integral gradients.
+Its singularities encode geometric properties of \(\partial\Omega\).

-In dimension \(2\), we relate the interior Mellin integral to a boundary Dirichlet series built from neighboring primitive directions and support defects.
-More precisely, we show that \(Z_\Omega\) differs, up to an explicit holomorphic term coming from a canonical rational-slope minimal model \(\widehat\Omega\), from a boundary zeta series attached to the unimodular corner cuts through which \(\Omega\) is carved out of \(\widehat\Omega\).
-This reduces the analytic behavior of \(Z_\Omega\) to a boundary arithmetic problem.
+In dimension \(2\), every compact convex domain has a canonical rational-slope minimal model \(\widehat\Omega\), from which it is obtained by unimodular corner cuts.
+After multiplication by \(s(s-1)\), \(Z_\Omega(s)\) differs from the negative of the Dirichlet series of the cut sizes by an explicit holomorphic term determined by \(\widehat\Omega\).
+On each boundary arc, this series is also given by the coefficients of the Legendre dual in Hata's Schauder basis.
+Thus the study of \(Z_\Omega\) becomes a boundary problem in convex geometry, Farey arithmetic, and tropical optics.

-For polygons with rational-slope sides, the zeta function extends meromorphically to the whole complex plane, with simple poles at \(s=1\) and \(s=0\).
-The residue at \(s=1\) is the lattice perimeter of \(\partial\Omega\), while the residue at \(s=0\) is the negative self-intersection of the canonical class of the associated toric surface, under the natural mild singularity assumptions.
+For rational-slope polygons, \(Z_\Omega\) extends meromorphically to \(\mathbb{C}\), with simple poles at \(s=1\) and \(s=0\).
+Their residues are the lattice perimeter and, when defined, the negative self-intersection of the canonical class of the associated toric surface.
+For a strictly convex planar domain with \(C^3\) boundary and everywhere nonvanishing curvature, the pole at \(s=1\) disappears, while primitive supporting directions produce a simple pole at \(s=\frac23\):

-Our main result concerns smooth strictly convex planar domains.
-If \(\partial\Omega\) is \(C^{3}\) and has everywhere nonvanishing curvature, then the pole at \(s=1\) disappears: \(Z_\Omega\) is holomorphic for \(\Re(s)>\tfrac23\), admits meromorphic continuation to a neighborhood of \(s=\tfrac23\), and has there a simple pole with residue

-We further prove a half-plane continuation for the boundary series to \(\Re(s)>\tfrac35\), and by a Tauberian argument derive the short-time asymptotic of the lattice perimeter of the inward level sets (tropical wave front) as \(t\to0^+\).
-Thus, in the smooth planar case, the first nontrivial singularity converts the arithmetic \(\mathrm{SL}(2,\mathbb Z)\)-symmetry of the tropical zeta function into the affine \(\mathrm{SL}(2,\mathbb R)\)-geometry of the boundary.